“Walt Nielsen” Volunteer of the Year Awards

 2015: Al Swiderski and Dave Coyne

 In addition to their work at Clay Cliffs, Al and Dave also built the boardwalk at Swanson Preserve.
 “Every time we have a construction need like this, we call these two skilled carpenters and they are always willing to help,” said Executive Director Tom Nelson.
 “They have also dug fence posts, put up signs, built benches—if it involves wood these two are nearly always involved.”
-Over the Conservancy’s 27-year history, volunteers have logged over 100,000 hours, worth over $1 million, Nelson added.
-Last year alone, over 350 volunteered for the Conservancy.
+As of 2015, volunteers have logged over 100,000 hours, worth over $1 million, Nelson added.
+In 2014, over 350 volunteered for the Conservancy.
 Photo by Leelanau Enterprise.

 2014: Kent Holton